Cedar Grove High School (New Jersey): Athletics

 The Cedar Grove High School Panthers compete in the Super Essex Conference which is comprised of public and private high schools covering Essex County and operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to the NJSIAA's 2010 realignment, the school had competed in the Colonial Hills Conference, which included schools in Essex, Morris and Somerset counties in central North Jersey.
 With 374 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
 The football team competes in the National White division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
-The school was classified by the NJSIAA as Group I North for football for 2018–2020.
+The school was classified by the NJSIAA as Group I North for football for 2024–2026, which included schools with 254 to 474 students.

 The school participates in a joint ice hockey team with Passaic Valley Regional High School as the host school / lead agency.
 The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.

-The boys track team won the Group II spring track state championship in 1969 and the Group I title in 1970.
+The boys track team won the Group II spring / outdoor track state championship in 1969 and the Group I title in 1970.

-The 1974 baseball team finished the season with a record of 17-5-2 after winning the Group I state championship by defeating Gloucester City Junior-Senior High School by a score of 5-4 in the final of the tournament.
+The 1974 baseball team finished the season with a record of 17-5-2 after winning the Group I state championship by defeating Gloucester City High School by a score of 5-4 in the final of the tournament.
 In 2003, the baseball team took the North II, Group I state title with a 10–7 win over New Providence High School in the tournament's final game.